BugAlertDotOrg/bugalert/content/pages/about.md

-# Bug Alert
+title: About

-#### Bug Alert is a resource for the security community, acting as a notification service for high-impact and 0day vulnerabilities.
+####Bug Alert is a resource for the security community, acting as a notification service for high-impact and 0day vulnerabilities.####
 Hi, I'm Matthew Sullivan, a security practitioner, and the creator of Bug Alert.